 If your site content is different for mobile and desktop visitors (such as when you have different URLs depending on the device), Google further suggests:

-Provide structured data markup for both site.
+Provide structured data markup for both sites.
 Structured data markup describes things on the web, along with their properties.
 Many content management systems generate the structured data for you, or have available a plug-in or add-on module for doing so.
 Google’s Structured Data Markup Helper can generate the necessary HTML for you once you provide the URL to the page.
 The tool displays alongside the page at the URL you specified and you can then select data items that do not already contain data and provide information (or edit existing information).

 Once the code is in place you can check it using Google’s Structured Data Testing Tool to make sure it is the same for both mobile and desktop.
 Many web designers and developers pay attention to structured data for the desktop version of the site and ignore it for mobile.
 The tool will check to see if it’s present on both.